Tiredness test: Is there a test for feeling tired?

 Lifestyle & Environmental Causes of Tiredness

-The combination of blue light exposure from electronic devices and late-night caffeine consumption disrupts your ability to achieve deep REM sleep, which results in feeling unrefreshed after 8 hours of sleep.
+Blue light exposure from electronic devices and late-night caffeine intake can disrupt deep REM sleep, leaving you feeling unrefreshed even after eight hours of rest.

 GP Assessment Process